samsalisbury/is/README.md

-I hope this package comes in handy for quick and dirty assertions, but would encourage you to use this code as inspiration to writing your own reflect code more accurately and efficiently.
+I hope this package comes in handy for quick and dirty assertions, but would encourage you to use this code as inspiration to writing your own reflect code accurately and hopefully more efficiently.

 ## Is this a zero value?

-`is.Zero` checks if a value is equal to the zero value of its underlying type.
+- `is.Zero` checks if a value is equal to the zero value of its underlying type.

-`is.ZeroForType` checks if a value is equal to the zero value of the provided type.
+- `is.ZeroForType` checks if a value is equal to the zero value of the provided type.

-These two functions are subtly different.
+These two functions are subtly different, check out [the examples on godoc].

+[the examples on godoc]: https://godoc.org/github.com/samsalisbury/is

 ## TODO